Laboratory Training 3

 for (expression1; expression2; expression3) statement

-specifies the initialization for the loop.
-There is no restriction on the type ofexpression1
+- The expression1specifies the initialization for the loop.
+There is no restriction on the type ofexpression1.

-is evaluated before each iteration.
-If it is equal to zero, the transition to the next statement of the program, located after the body of the loop. - If
+- The expression2is evaluated before each iteration.
+If it is equal to zero, the transition to the next statement of the program, located after the body of the loop.

-is evaluated.
+- The expression3is evaluated.
 This expression is evaluated after each iteration.
-The process then begins again with the evaluation ofexpression2
+The process then begins again with the evaluation ofexpression2.

 a fixed number of steps.